 And marketing for real estate is no exception!

-The best real estate marketing is now real estate digital marketing.
-Instead of advertising multifamily buildings, commercial offices, and industrial facilities in relevant print magazines, you now have to use the internet to attract renters.
+The best real estate marketing strategy for getting leads is digital marketing.
+Instead of advertising multifamily buildings, commercial offices, and industrial facilities in relevant print magazines, you now must use the internet to attract renters.

-Overall, the goal of real estate marketing is to draw in new apartment renters or commercial tenants through unique strategies.
+Overall, the goal of real estate marketing is to attract new apartment renters or commercial tenants through unique social media marketing strategies.

-How to create a real estate marketing plan
+How do you target a real estate market?

 So, you know you need to market your real estate strategically and carefully, but where do you start?
 A great first step is to create a marketing plan.